svilupp/svilupp.github.io/scratchpad/analysts_tips_for_beginnings4.md

 @def drafted = "17 August 2022"
 @def tags = ["julia","beginners"]

-# THIS IS AN UNFINISHED DRAFT

 # TL;DR
 This article is focused mostly on data crunching and speeding up the "time-to-insight".
 Stick to DataFramesMeta+StatsPlots, use symbols, DataFramesMeta row-wise macros, and @chain pipelines.

 \toc

 # Patterns for Error-free Data Crunching
 There are many ways how you can achieve the same in Julia.
-I found that a few specific tips can reduces the number of errors you make and greatly enhance your "time-to-insight".
+I found that a few specific tips can reduce the number of errors you make and greatly enhance your "time-to-insight".

-## Always use environments
+## Always Use Environments
 This is a must, no matter how small the analysis is.
-Julia REPL Pkg mode is super easy to easy and has almost no "costs" (see previous the tutorial).
+Julia REPL Pkg mode is super easy to easy and has almost no "costs" (see article #3).

 All it takes is:
 ```